By: Jean Ferdinandsen, Certified Arborist WI-0149ACrabapples are very beautiful in spring but can turn ugly by summer.

 The beautiful flowers of crabapples herald spring in Wisconsin.
-Different shades of pinks, whites, reds, and maroon offer a color spectacular that lasts 4 to 10 days for each cultivar.
-The various forms and small to medium size stature of crabapples makes them useful in a variety of sites.
+Different shades of pink, white, red, and maroon offer a color spectacular that lasts four to ten days for each cultivar.
+The various forms, and small- to mediumsize stature of crabapples make them useful in a variety of sites.

-However, shortly after the peak bloom time, many crabapples switch from “beauty” to the “beast”.
+However, shortly after the peak bloom time, many crabapples switch from “beauty” to “beast.”
 The leaves progressively turn a sickening yellow or brown and later fall off.
-The slowly thinning tree may look as if it is dying.
+The slowly thinning tree may look as though it is dying.

-The wetter the weather during this “infection time”, the more pronounced apple scab can be.
-How long the plant surfaces (leave, twigs, etc.) are wet is the key, not how many inches of rain we receive.
-This wetting can be caused by high relative humidity, heavy dew or fog, and irrigation as well as rain.
+The wetter the weather during this “infection time,” the more pronounced apple scab can be.
+How long the plant surfaces (leave, twigs, etc.) are wet, not how many inches of rain we receive, is the key.
+This wetting can be caused by high relative humidity, heavy dew or fog, and irrigation, as well as rain.

-Temperatures between 45 and 80 degrees F favor disease development, between 60 and 70 degrees is optimum.
-Symptoms appear 8 to 18 days after infection.
-Several “strains” of apple scab fungi have been identified.
-Thus trees that were resistant years ago may no longer be.
+Temperatures between 45 and 80°F favor disease development – between 60 and 70°F is optimum.
+Symptoms appear eight to eighteen days after infection.
+Several “strains” of apple scab fungi have been identified, thus trees that were resistant years ago may no longer be.

-Crabapples have beautiful foliage in addition to the flowers.
-This aspect is often missed due to this disease.
-Keeping this foliage, which can be bright or dark green or even purplish, all season, means a healthier tree and a more beautiful landscape.
+Crabapples have beautiful foliage as well as flowers, an aspect often missed due to this disease.
+Keeping this foliage, which can be bright or dark green or even purplish, all season means a healthier tree and a more beautiful landscape.

 Natural controls for apple scab, aside from resistance or dry weather, are few.
 Many species or cultivars show varying degrees of resistance or susceptibility.
 Planting a disease resistant crab apple is first line of defense.